Moonmoonboi/sql_data_jobs_project/README.md

 ### Query 2 — Skills required by those top-paying jobs

-Same 8 jobs — this time unpacking which specific skills each one listed, to see what the highest earners actually have in common.
+Same 8 jobs and this time unpacking which specific skills each one listed, to see what the highest earners actually have in common.

 <details>
 <summary>View query</summary>